Life in the Netherlands as an international is pretty great — but armed with these top apps, it can be even better.

 It’s kind of an obvious one, but honestly, this app has been a godsend.
 This is especially so if you’ve just arrived and had absolutely no idea about the Dutch language.

-You can also hover over your chosen text or take a photo and it will translate it all.
+You can also hover over your chosen text or take a photo, and it will translate it all.
 This is so helpful while shopping or when you receive an important letter in the post.
-Just take a picture of it and you’re away. 🤳
+Just take a picture of it, and you’re away. 🤳

-Nine times out of ten, the translation is correct though and if it’s not, you’re in for a laugh.
+Nine times out of ten, the translation is correct, and if it’s not, you’re in for a laugh.
 I honestly don’t think I could live without this app now.

-11. Duolingo — learn Dutch phrases easily
+12. Duolingo: learn Dutch phrases easily

 In case you’ve been living in a cave for a while and haven’t heard of it, here’s the concept.

 Duolingo is a free language app in English, which provides you with many different languages that you can learn FOR FREE.

 This app is perfect for beginners as it starts you off with all of the basic Dutch words that you need to know (like schildpad 🐢).
-If a free Dutch language app isn’t useful to an expat, then what is?
+If a free Dutch language app isn’t useful to an international, then what is?

-We hope you found this guide helpful and you’ve successfully got the best apps to have as an international in the Netherlands.
+We hope you found this guide helpful and that you’ve successfully got the best apps to have as an international in the Netherlands.

 Now you’re set to tackle the big wide Dutch world and explore the lowlands with ease!